-Some poorly implemented versions are so complex as to render the virch unusable to sapients without adding a specific processing node upgrade to handle the specialized command structure they utilize.
+Some poorly implemented versions are so complex as to render the virch unusable to sophonts without adding a specific processing node upgrade to handle the specialized command structure they utilize.
 This is the exception, however, and the majority allow more-or-less transparent control interfaces for the 'archailect players'.
-Common capabilities include the ability for the player to 'slow time', allowing the 'archailect' time to think and act without 'baseline' comprehension, 'meme infection', 'analysis' which reveals many critical factors of a given baseline depending on amount of time spent on the attempt, etcetera.
+Common capabilities include the ability for the player to 'slow time', allowing the 'archailect' time to think and act without 'baseline' comprehension, 'meme infection', 'analysis' which reveals many critical factors of a given baseline depending on amount of time spent on the attempt, and so on.

 Virchtainments of this sort are occasionally considered 'highly addictive' by various sapient-studies groups due to the escapism factor and pseudo-power granted to participants.